Rooted in Justice 2024-2025

 DEFINITIONS

-Rooted in Justice grants support organizations or programs that include all four of the elements described below: social justice, youth-led, urban greening, and cohort-based youth work.
+Rooted in Justice grants support existing organizations or programs that include all four of the elements described below: social justice, urban greening, youth-led, and cohort-based youth work.
 We articulate our understanding of those terms below in an effort to provide a guide for prospective organizations to use in determining whether their program is a good fit.
-However as we continue our work towards questioning and dismantling some of our preconceived notions, we recognize that these are not finite definitions and encourage prospective applicants who still feel their work may be a good fit to describe in their proposals why this is the case.
+However, as we continue our work towards questioning and dismantling some of our preconceived notions, we recognize that these are not finite definitions and encourage prospective applicants who still feel their work may be a good fit to describe in their proposals why this is the case.

 Social Justice-Based Programs: Programs dedicated to creating equitable outcomes for communities directly affected by injustice through: